Updated December 2015

 Enhancing Student Education

-- 5 students from Mitchell County are studying at KU Medical Center.
+- 5 students from Mitchell County are currently studying at KU Medical Center.

-- Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 26 counties, including Mitchell County, as part of KU Medical Center's Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.
+- Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 27 counties, including Mitchell County, as part of KU Medical Center's summer 2015 Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.

 Strengthening the Health Care Workforce

-- 16 KU Medical Center graduates live and/or practice in Mitchell County.
+- 16 KU Medical Center alumni live and/or practice in Mitchell County.